bendelv/B3_LSDS/README.md

 - [x] __create one abstract class which will be used in treenoed/leaf and block__ (Is this really necessary)
 - [x] look for dumping in json.
 - [x] change compute hash to use json version, reduce number of important variables in json dumping for hash nor for serialization
-- [x] solve issuie with first prefix.
+- [x] solve issue with first prefix.
 - [x] implement serialization

 ### Consensus